ePages-de/epages-docs/_posts/2015-10-28-ralils-dev-environment-setup.md

     rails --version      # outputs "4.2.4" - great!

 You can now happily work away on your rails app using your favourite text editor and the command line.
-However it would be nice to also be able to benefit from full fledged IDE eg. for visual debugging.
+However it would be nice to also be able to benefit from a full fledged IDE eg. for visual debugging.
 The best choice here is Intellij
 [IDEA][IDEA] or [RubyMine][RubyMine] (a streamlined down version of IDEA specifically for Ruby development).
 *Note:* [NetBeans][NetBeans] no longer supports Ruby/Rails